 Then Can We Just Ban All Semi-Automatic Rifles Like the AR?

-Understanding the difference between fully automatic guns and semi-automatic guns; you can more fully appreciate the challenge in trying to pass legislation to ban the AR-15 or similar rifles.
-You might be tempted to ask… “should we ban all semi-automatic rifles?”
-You can't do that either… unless you are suggesting that we should ban the most popular hunting rifles and shotguns.
+Understanding the difference between fully automatic guns and semi-automatic guns, you can more fully appreciate the challenge in trying to pass legislation to ban the AR-15 or similar rifles.

-Most handguns sold today and a large majority of shotguns and other rifles also have semi-automatic firing systems.
+Furthermore, most handguns sold today, and a large majority of shotguns and other rifles also have semi-automatic firing systems.
 This makes it impossible to go down that road.
 Here is a clear illustration of the point: